Main Street — ca. 1942

 Here’s what the building looked like before the expansion (with another magic erasure — this time, the hotel at the end of the block has been removed to make way for an unobstructed view of the moon):

-Read the Dallas Morning News article that accompanied the drawing of the Titche-Goettinger company’s expansion — “Titche’s Reports Plans to Double Present Size” by Edd Routt (Sept.
-7, 1952) — in a PDF, here.
+More on the Titche’s expansion in the Dallas Morning News article “Titche’s Reports Plans to Double Present Size” by Edd Routt (Sept.
+7, 1952).

 Present-day photo of the Titche’s building, from Wikipedia, is here.